-Estrogen metabolism is an important concept, for men and women alike.
-When discussing hormones, we need to consider both production and metabolism thereafter.
-Estrogen is a key hormone in which metabolism is key.
+Estrogen metabolism is an important concept for both men and women.
+When discussing hormones, we need to consider both production and metabolism.
+Estrogen is just one hormone in which metabolism is key.

 1. Reduce Toxic Exposure